ysims/ESO-Crafting-Calculator/README.md

 A rework of http://msa-mraz.com/crafting/craftchart.html ESO crafting Calculator.
 All credit for the core logic and orignal UI goes to the orignal creator 'msamraz'.
 This Project is just an enhancement.
 I would like to give credit to where it is due.

+**Summary of main improvements (v1.59 19/07/2024):**

+- Added the new craftable sets for DLC Gold Road
+  - Highland Sentinel
+  - Tharriker's Strike
+  - Threads of War

 **Summary of main improvements (v1.58 17/03/2024):**

 - Added the new craftable sets for DLC Firesong & Deadlands